netdata/netdata/packaging/installer/methods/kickstart.md

 > :bookmark_tabs: Note
 >
 > If you plan to also connect the node to Netdata Cloud, make sure to replace `YOUR_CLAIM_TOKEN` with the claim token of your space,
-> and `YOUR_ROOM_ID` with the ID of the room you are willing to connect the node to.
+> and `YOUR_ROOM_ID` with the ID of the Room you are willing to connect the node to.

 ## Verify script integrity